Sports in Montreal: Sporting events

-Montreal is host to three high-profile auto racing events each year: the F1 Canadian Grand Prix, the NAPA Auto Parts 200, a NASCAR Nationwide Series racing event, and the Montreal 200, a Grand Am Rolex Sports Car Series event.
-The race takes place at the Circuit Gilles Villeneuve on Île Notre-Dame.
-Montreal was also the host of the Molson Indy Montreal / Grand Prix of Montreal of the Champcar Series.
-The races also took place at the Circuit Gilles Villeneuve.
+Montreal is host to the Formula 1 Canadian Grand Prix, which takes place at the Circuit Gilles Villeneuve on Île Notre-Dame.
+The race has a contract until the 2031 season.
 Of the 300,000 spectators at the F1 race, 25 percent are from outside of Quebec.
 The Formula One event is responsible for $84 million in economic benefits and the province will collect more than $9 million in additional tax revenues every year because of the race.
+Former races to take place at the track included the NAPA Auto Parts 200 (NASCAR Nationwide Series), the Montreal 200 (Grand Am Rolex Sports Car Series) and the Molson Indy Montreal / Grand Prix of Montreal (Champ Car).

 In golf, the Royal Montreal Golf Club on Île Bizard has been an occasional venue for the Canadian Open on the PGA Tour, most recently in 2001.
 The Montreal Championship, an event on PGA Tour Champions for golfers 50 and older, was launched in 2010 and is hosted by Club de Golf Fontainebleu in the suburb of Blainville.

 Montreal has hosted several international soccer tournaments, including some games for the 2007 FIFA U-20 World Cup and the 2015 FIFA Women's World Cup.

 The Canada Masters, currently sponsored as the Rogers Cup, is an annual tennis tournament held in Montreal and Toronto.
 The men's competition is an ATP Masters Series event on the Association of Tennis Professionals (ATP) tour.
 The women's competition is a Tier 1 event on the Women's Tennis Association (WTA) tour.
 The two competitions are currently held in separate weeks in the July–August period.
 The events alternate from year-to-year between the cities of Montreal and Toronto.
 In odd-numbered years, the men's tournament is held in Montreal, while the women's tournament is held in Toronto, and vice versa in even-numbered years.
 The competition is played on hard courts.

+In cycling, the Grand Prix Cycliste de Montréal has been held on city streets since 2010, using the steep slopes of Mount Royal.
+The circuit is similar to that at the 1976 Summer Olympics, the Grand Prix des Amériques and the 1974 UCI Road World Championships.
+In 2026, Montreal will host the UCI Road World Championships for the second time, having previously hosted in 1974.

 Montreal has also hosted multiple professional wrestling events, most notably the WWE Survivor Series on November 9, 1997, where the infamous Montreal Screwjob took place.
 The WWE’s annual Draft event took place in Montreal in 2019 (called the Superstar Shake-Up at the time), which made Montreal the very first city outside of the United States to host the event.